 These questions are together because you'll generally use one to find the other.
 If your savings goal is something that will happen at a specific time in the future (for example, a vacation or a big move), then you'll want to determine your savings per month by dividing the total amount by how many months you have to save up.

 Once you've answered all of these questions, you'll have a far more tangible plan set.
 You might decide that you're saving $2,000 by putting $100 away each month for a little over a year and a half.
 This is a much clearer goal than "saving money."

 This is simple, but you'd be amazed by how well it works.
 Make a habit of putting money into your savings account before you spend on anything else.
 This means before you pay bills or buy groceries, you've already transferred your monthly savings amount into the appropriate account.

-The reason this works so well is because if your money is in your checking account, the odds are good you’re going to spend it.
-By moving it to savings right away, you’ve mentally removed that money from your total to spend.
+The reason this works so well is that if your money is in your checking account, the odds are good you're going to spend it.
+By moving it to savings right away, you've mentally removed that money from your total to spend.

 Try to think of ways to save a little extra throughout the month.
 One way you can do this is by rounding up your purchases.
 This means that if you spend, say, $4.50 at Starbucks, you round the purchase up to $5 in your head and put that .50 cents into savings.
 You can do this manually if you're interested in putting in the time and effort, but there are bank accounts that will do this on your behalf.

 If you have a profitable skill or hobby, try to make money off of it on the side.
 Sell scarves on Etsy or offer photography services for weddings: Tap into the things you're already doing to find ways to make a little extra cash.